victorpopkov/cask-tools/README.md

 ### [cask-appcast](doc/cask-appcast.md)

-Gets the latest available version, checkpoint and download URL(s) from appcast.
+Get the latest available version, checkpoint and download URL(s) from appcast.

 ### [cask-check-updates](doc/cask-check-updates.md)

-Scans casks with appcasts for outdated ones and automatically gets the latest version(s).
-It also normalizes retrieved versions to match the pattern used in casks.
+Scan casks with appcasts for outdated ones and get the latest available version(s).

 ## Installation